-First, pursuant to the Voting Rights Act, any Wisconsin votes who requires assistance with mailing or delivering their absentee ballot to the municipal clerk because of a disability must be permitted to receive such assistance by a person of the voter's choice, other than the voter's employer or agent of that employer or officer or agent of the voter's union.
+First, pursuant to the Voting Rights Act, any Wisconsin voter who requires assistance with mailing or delivering their absentee ballot to the municipal clerk because of a disability must be permitted to receive such assistance by a person of the voter's choice, other than the voter's employer or agent of that employer or officer or agent of the voter's union.
 Carey v.
 Wis.
 Elections Comm'n, 624 F. Supp.
 3d 1020 (W.D.
 WI 2022).

-Second, pursuant to section 6.86(3)(a)1. an agent may return a completed absentee ballot on behalf of a disabled voter by following the procedures required by that section.
+Second, pursuant to section 6.86(3)(a)1., an agent may return a completed absentee ballot on behalf of a disabled voter by following the procedures required by that section.

-When an election official is presented with an absentee ballot delivered in-person, the Commission believes that the official may ask the following questions:
+When an election official is presented with an absentee ballot delivered inperson, the official may ask the following questions:

 - Are you the voter?
 If not, then: - Are you delivering the voter's ballot because the voter has determined that they require assistance returning their ballot due to their disability?
 If yes, then: - Are you someone other than the voter's employer, an agent of that employer, or an officer or agent of the voter's union?
-If yes, then the ballot can be accepted.5
+If yes, then the ballot can be accepted.5 clerk means any physical area that is controlled by the municipal clerk in order to carry out their statutory duties.

-Option 1 (Additional Guidance) - The use of drop boxes is not permitted unless the drop box is staffed by the clerk and located in the office of the clerk or a properly designated alternate absentee voting site.
+The use of drop boxes is not permitted unless the drop box is staffed by the clerk and located in the office of the clerk or a properly designated alternate absentee voting site.
 Wis.
 Stat. § 6.855; Tiegen v.
 Wis.
 Elections Comm'n, 2022 WI 64, 403 Wis.
 2d 607, 976 N.W.2d 519.
+The office of the municipal